Ecumenical/Interfaith Anti-Violence Initiative

 Solidarity Sunday is dedicated to the memory of the many who lost their lives through violence because of who they were or who they were perceived to be.
 May their deaths not have been in vain.
 Let us work together to end verbal and physical violence against all people, especially gay, lesbian, bisexual and transgender people!

-MAKE YOUR OPPOSITION TO ANTI-LGBTQI+ VIOLENCE VISIBLE
+MAKE YOUR OPPOSITION TO HATRED & VIOLENCE VISIBLE

 Look for rainbow ribbon online or at your local fabric store or in the department store’s fabric or craft section.
 Prepare the ribbons and distribute them on Sunday to those interested in participating.
 Wear the rainbow ribbon to worship services and on social media and Zoom as a way to stand with and advocate for our LGBTQI+ neighbors who are vulnerable to violence.